 — Jean Cordova, Water Quality Section Manager, CDOT

 Years before, CDOT contracted with a consultant firm to build a custom inspection and reporting tracking system.
 It didn’t connect to their ArcGIS or to the cloud.
-It ended up being an expensive custom built place to store data, but it could not be aggregated let alone analyzed.
-Worst of all, the consultancy disbanded midway through the audit process, leaving CDOT with an unsupported software.
-Jean and her team struggled with to extract data from their construction program.
+It ended up being an expensive custom-built place to store data, but it could not be aggregated let alone analyzed.
+Worst of all, the consultancy disbanded midway through the audit process, leaving CDOT with unsupported software.
+Jean and her team struggled to extract data from their construction program.

 The Benefits of Centralized and Standardized Data